atomist-attic/rug-rugs/README.md

 ### AddTypeScriptCommandHandler

-The AddTypeScriptCommandHandler editor adds a simple TypeScript command handler to your Rug project.
+The AddTypeScriptCommandHandler editor adds a simple TypeScript command handler and test to your Rug project.

 #### Prerequisites